mediadrop/mediadrop/doc/install/apache-fastcgi.rst

    # Copy the deployment files
    cp /path/to/mediacore/install/deployment-scripts/mod_fastcgi/* ./my_media/
+   cp /path/to/mediacore/install/deployment-scripts/mod_fastcgi/.htaccess ./my_media/

+**Permissions:**
+Make sure that the ``./my_media/fastcgi.pid`` file is writeable by your apache user.

 Fourth, create a symbolic link (symlink) to the ``public`` directory from your mediacore installation: